Seabreg/wifiScanMap/Results.md

 # Bordeaux: a digital urban exploration

+You want to discover your city's public transport infrastructure?
+If people crossing your street are mainly tourists or neighbors?
+Check if you always take the tram with a given person who likes pizza and travels?
+Or maybe more when your neighbor is at home or not right now, and use to be there at this time?

 ## Wifi Dataset properties

 - collected informations
     - wifi access points with position, encryption, bssid and date ( box, public access points... )
     - wifi stations with positions, bssid and date ( ie phones, embedded devices, computers... )
     - probes requests with bssid and date ( request from devices for a specific essid, see [here](https://wiki.freenetproject.org/Probes) for more information )
+    - bluetooth devices, with position, class name and date

 - dates